BBC 'BOTTOM LINE' GUESTS

 Grid provides communications training for many of its employees for these

-of High Speed One Ltd, the Channel Tunnel high-speed rail line, has received
+executive of High Speed One Ltd, the Channel Tunnel high-speed rail line, has

-view that I don't do this very often, and it's always good to remind yourself
+take the view that I don't do this very often, and it's always good to remind

-listed business you've got to do your reporting on a very frequent basis.
-When
+you're a listed business you've got to do your reporting on a very frequent

-things are happening to your business people are interested.
-They want to hear
+basis.
+When things are happening to your business people are interested.
+They

 SHAW (Photo: BBC)

-global design, engineering and consulting company Arup Group Ltd, has had media
+the global design, engineering and consulting company Arup Group Ltd, has had

-to fall into pitfalls" he said.
-"In our industry things go wrong from time to
+not to fall into pitfalls" he said.
+"In our industry things go wrong from time

-time.
-It's quite likely that one or other of us is going to be asked about some
+to time.
+It's quite likely that one or other of us is going to be asked about

-issue where someone's been injured or something's happened on a site, and to
+some issue where someone's been injured or something's happened on a site, and

-have in one's mind how to answer that in a sympathetic and appropriate way is
+to have in one's mind how to answer that in a sympathetic and appropriate way

-quite important.
-Technical people are notoriously bad at telling the story in a
+is quite important.
+Technical people are notoriously bad at telling the story